 A statement released by the Thames Valley Police Department, doesn’t link Omari to the Christmas attacks against PSN and Xbox Live, but says Omari’s arrest is in connection with PayPal fraud:

 The arrest yesterday (30/12) is in connection with an ongoing investigation in to cyber fraud offences which took place between 2013 and August 2014 during which victims reported funds being stolen from their PayPal accounts.

-If Omari is genuinely a member of the Lizard Squad hacking group, that seems a particularly daft way to draw attention to yourself.
+If Omari is genuinely a member of the Lizard Squad hacking group, drawing attention to himself by offering his services to a TV news report seems particularly daft.
 But then the Lizard Squad appears to be very keen on generating publicity.

 You may find Member 2’s voice familiar.
 He has a British accent, claims to work in computer security, says he is 22 years old with a 10-year-old Minecraft-loving brother.
 I’m not an expert on voice forensics, so I couldn’t say if it’s possible that Member 2 is Vinnie Omari.
 You should listen and decide for yourself.

 No charges appear to have yet been filed against Omari, who has been released on bail until March 2015.

 Meanwhile, the Finnish media is reporting that another suspected member of Lizard Squad has been questioned by the authorities in Helsinki.

 Finnish police, who have been working closely with the FBI on the case, believe that the person they are investigating is the Lizard Squad member who wasn’t afraid to show his face on camera when interviewed by Sky News about the attacks on the gaming networks.

 The Lizard Squad member that Sky News interviewed used the pseudonym “Ryan” or “Ryan Cleary” – a name which surely wasn’t chosen at random, as it is shared with a British man who was affiliated with the notorious LulzSec hacking gang.